 The panel provided diverse perspectives from industry leaders, offering valuable insights into the future of life sciences in Utah.

-To learn more about the event, visit 2025 Wilson Sonsini Entrepreneur & Investor Life Sciences Summit.
+To learn more about the event, and insights from other sessions, visit the website for the 2025 Wilson Sonsini Entrepreneur & Investor Life Sciences Summit.